Main content

 Biography

-Professor Stacie Strong (published as S.I.
-Strong) is professor of law at Emory University beginning in November 2023.
-Before coming to Emory, she was Professor of Comparative and Private International Law at the University of Sydney, specialising in private international law, international arbitration, international mediation and comparative law.
-Prof. Strong has taught at law schools around the world and has acted as a dual-qualified (England-US) practitioner with major international law firms in the UK and the US.
-She has also written over 130 award-winning books, articles and other works and has acted as an expert consultant to a variety of governmental, non-governmental and intergovernmental organisations.
-In addition to teaching at the University of Sydney, Strong acts as an arbitrator, mediator, and expert in commercial, IP, and trust-related matters in both the domestic and international spheres.
+S.I.
+Strong is the K.H.
+Gyr Professor of Private International Law, specializing in private international law, international commercial arbitration, international commercial mediation and comparative procedural law.
+Strong has taught at law schools around the world and has acted as a dual-qualified (England-US) practitioner with major international law firms in the UK and the US.
+She has also written over 130 books, articles, and other works and has acted as an expert consultant to a variety of governmental, non-governmental, and intergovernmental organizations.

-Before entering the legal academy full time, Strong practiced with Weil, Gotshal & Manges LLP in London and New York and with Baker & McKenzie LLP in Chicago.
+Before entering the legal academy, Strong practiced as a US-qualified lawyer and English solicitor with Weil, Gotshal & Manges LLP in London and New York and as Counsel with Baker & McKenzie LLP in Chicago.
 During her years in practice, Strong handled complex commercial disputes involving both private parties and state and other public entities in US and English courts.
 She also represented clients in bilateral and multilateral arbitrations seated in a wide variety of jurisdictions and proceeding under the auspices of the PCA, the ICC, the ICDR, the LCIA, the AAA and the UNCITRAL Arbitration Rules.

-Strong also provides expert advice to various governmental, non-governmental and intergovernmental bodies, including the US State Department, the Federal Judicial Center (US), the United Nations Commission on International Trade Law, and the European Union Intellectual Property Office.
-Strong was instrumental in assisting the US State Department in developing the proposal that eventually led to the United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention on Mediation).
+Strong also provides expert advice to various governmental, non-governmental and intergovernmental bodies, including the US State Department, the Federal Judicial Center, the United Nations Commission on International Trade Law, and the European Union Intellectual Property Office.
+Among other achievements, Strong was instrumental in assisting the US State Department in developing the proposal that eventually led to the United Nations Convention on International Settlement Agreements Resulting from Mediation (the Singapore Convention on Mediation).